Information Technology

 ITC 247 Python Programming 3-0-3

 This course involves the use of system-level programming with advanced problem-solving.
 The following concepts are covered, functions, iteration, recursion, arrays, vectors, and data validation using object-oriented methodologies.
 The Python language is geared toward automation and system administration.
-Prerequisite: ITC120 Programming I and ITC150 Linux Administration or ITC258 Windows Server Management
+Prerequisite: ITC120 Programming I and ITC150 Linux Administration or ITC258 Windows Server Management (SU)

 ITC 250 Linux Admin II 3-0-3

-This course is designed to take an indepth look at Linux server management.
+This course is designed to take an in-depth look at Linux server management.
 The course adopts a practical hands-on approach to system administration using Linux.
 Students will use advanced features of the Linux operating system including management shell scripts, configuring services, managing system security, managing users and building common servers needed in modern networks.
 Prerequisite: ITC150.
-Pre- or corequisite: ITC106 and ITC130 (SP)
+Pre- or Corequisite: ITC106 and ITC130 (SP)

 ITC 255 Cyber Security 3-0-3